Dialog Box

 "I have been privileged to watch Pink Elephants grow from an idea that was born out of grief, to an amazing charity that is supporting thousands of women and their families across the country.
 The work that Sam and Gabbi have done to give miscarriage a voice, and bring it into the spotlight has been amazing.
 With my background in HR, I want to be able to assist Pink Elephants in reducing the stigma of miscarriage within the workplace and provide training to other HR and people managers on how to best support their team members in their time of need.
 I am also passionate about ensuring our National Employment Standards allow women and their partners the option for leave to provide them the time and space to grieve their loss."

-Our Patrons
+Our Ambassadors

-Tahyna MacManus (Tozzi)
+Tahyna McManus (Tozzi)

 Tahyna is a director, writer, actress but above all a mother to two little humans and three angels.
 She is also a Patron for the Pink Elephants.